Krishna27S/EVENTS-API/README.md

 **Event Management API (CRUD Operations)**

+TO RUN THE SERVER --> npx nodemon index.js

 This project is for managing events, built using Node.js, Express, and MongoDB.
 The API allows users to perform CRUD (Create, Read, Update, Delete) operations on events, following a clean and scalable architecture based on the MVC pattern.
 The goal is to provide an easy-to-use backend service for event management, which can be expanded with additional features like authentication or event categorization.

 **Key Features:**